People for the Ethical Treatment of Animals: "Are Animals the New Slaves?" exhibit

-In 2005, the NAACP criticized the "Are Animals the New Slaves?" exhibit, which showed images of African-American lynching victims and slaves, Native Americans, child laborers, and women, alongside chained elephants and slaughtered cows.
+In 2005, the NAACP criticized the "Are Animals the New Slaves?" exhibit, which showed images of African-American victims of lynching and slaves, Native Americans, child laborers, and women, alongside chained elephants and slaughtered cows.
 Lee Hall, the then director of Friends of Animals, supported the criticism, stating that, "While African-Americans have been systematically degraded by being compared with nonhuman beings, are we to think that angry responses to the pairing of man and monkey were unanticipated?"

 Vakiya Courtney, then executive director of America's Black Holocaust Museum, was outraged; images from the exhibit included one taken at the site of the attempted lynching of the museum founder James Cameron, and the successful lynching of his two friends.
 "How can you possibly compare the brutality that our ancestors experienced here, and the brutality that people like Dr. Cameron had to overcome, to animal cruelty?"
 Cameron, himself, had a similar response: "They may have treated us like animals back then, but there is no way we should be compared to animals today."